 Angkor Wat - This architectural masterpiece, built in the 12th century over 30 years, represents the pinnacle of Khmer civilization.
 Covering 81 hectares, it is one of the largest religious monuments ever constructed.
 Angkor Wat, the largest Hindu temple globally, features prominently on Cambodia’s flag.

-Angkor Thom - The laterite wall, standing eight meters high and measuring 3x3km, encloses many treasures, protected by a still-flooded moat.
-Entry is through the South Gate.
-At the center is the Bayon temple, with 216 enigmatic faces.
-The guide will highlight the best photography spots and explain the intricate carvings.
+Angkor Thom - The laterite wall, standing eight meters high and measuring 3x3km, protects many treasures within, surrounded by a still-flooded moat.
+Entry is through the South Gate, leading to the Bayon temple with its 216 enigmatic faces.
+The guide will highlight the best photography angles and explain the intricate carvings.
 The tour continues to Baphuon, with its long causeway and giant Reclining Buddha, restored in 2011 after a 37-year disruption.
 Phimeanakas offers a treetop view for those who climb its steep steps.
 The exploration concludes at the Terrace of the Elephants and the picturesque Preah Palilay.

 Ta Prohm Temple - Ta Prohm gained fame from the movie Tomb Raider.
-Today, it is a must-visit for its unique blend of ancient stones and Spung tree roots.
+Today, it is a must-visit for its unique blend of Spung tree roots and ancient stones.
 A photographer’s paradise, it offers countless opportunities for memorable shots.

 Banteay Srey, Banteay Samre, Preh Khan and Sunset at Pre Rup temple